hemjay07/clinicalguard/README.md

 ClinicalGuard evaluates and supports clinical AI systems against structured medical guidelines.
-It ships with the Nigerian Standard Treatment Guidelines (NSTG 2022, 251 conditions) as the first dataset and is designed to support additional guideline datasets through a pluggable adapter pattern.
+It ships with the Nigerian Standard Treatment Guidelines (NSTG 2022, 251 conditions) as the first dataset and is designed to support additional guideline datasets through a pluggable adapter pattern

 It operates in two modes: